drinkyouroj/datagram-installer/README.md

 You can find your Datagram license key by:
 1. [Signing up](https://dashboard.datagram.network?ref=535715481) for a Datagram account
-2. Logging into your Datagram dashboard at [https://dashboard.datagram.network/](https://dashboard.datagram.network/wallet?tab=licenses)
+2. Visiting the [Licenses](https://dashboard.datagram.network/wallet?tab=licenses) page in your dashboard
-3. Navigating to Wallet > Licenses
-4. Copying your license key
+3. Copying your license key
 ![Datagram Network Dashboard Licenses tab, with an arrow pointing to where to click to copy your license key](https://azure-adequate-krill-31.mypinata.cloud/ipfs/bafkreic66kkj4pqt7orgijy2rx5676sk4gyfrmhpxtl4wgbewytd3delh4)

+## Version History

+### v1.1 (2024-06-19)
+- Added `--update`/`-u` flag for easy updates
+- Better service handling during updates

+### v1.0 (2024-06-19)
+- Initial release
+- Automatic installation and setup of Datagram CLI
+- Systemd service integration
+- Secure key storage and management

 ## Security Considerations